Should Pakistan apologize to Bangladesh for the 1971 war? | DW | 30.03.2021

 Looking to the future, Kugelman said there is scope to increase trade.

 "Economic cooperation is a logical space for stepped-up collaboration.
-It’s a relatively safe space that can help build trust and goodwill for deeper cooperation in other areas," he stressed.
+It's a relatively safe space that can help build trust and goodwill for deeper cooperation in other areas," he said.

 "This gives Pakistan another opening, to try to capitalize on these tensions and strengthen its relations with Bangladesh," he added.